vakuum/fvwm-eclipse/README.md

 This repository contains the [workaround](https://bugs.eclipse.org/bugs/show_bug.cgi?id=442210#c4) from the [above bug report](https://bugs.eclipse.org/bugs/show_bug.cgi?id=442210) for different versions of Eclipse.

+## Note

+This workaround is no longer needed for Eclipse 4.6 or later.

 ## Versions

 * [Eclipse 4.5.2](eclipse-4.5.2/README.md)